Aviijeet12/healthcare-symptom-checker/README.md

 - **Accessibility**: Semantic HTML and ARIA-compliant components
 - **Mobile-First**: Responsive design that works on all devices

-## ⚠️ Important Disclaimer

-**This application is for educational purposes only and should NOT be used as a substitute for professional medical advice, diagnosis, or treatment.**

-- Always consult with a qualified healthcare professional for proper diagnosis
-- This tool provides general information only
-- Do not delay seeking medical attention based on this tool's output
-- In case of emergency, call emergency services immediately

 ## 🔒 Privacy & Security

 - No personal health information is stored locally
 - API calls are made directly to the backend service
 - No cookies or tracking mechanisms are used
 - User data is not retained after analysis

-## 📝 License

-This project is open source and available under the MIT License.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Support

-For issues, questions, or suggestions, please open an issue on GitHub.